 Our curriculum is constructed to train future physicians who can provide comprehensive care for rural populations and includes strong training in a continuity practice, procedural skills, reproductive health, integrated behavioral health, and delivery of care across multiple settings (clinic, hospital, post-acute care).
-In line with the recent ACGME review committee revisions, residents will have 6 blocks of elective time over 3 years to allow each resident to shape their training to meet their career goals.
+We have implemented a longitudinal curriculum that better simulates clinical practice, allowing for scaffolded learning and specialty experiences that help residents continue to learn from specialists throughout their training.
+In line with the recent ACGME review committee revisions, residents will have 24 weeks of elective time over 3 years to allow each resident to shape their training to meet their career goals.

 The PGY-1 year is divided into two-week foundational rotations that give learners consolidated experience with a service or clinical department.
 In areas like inpatient medicine and obstetrics, residents complete multiple rotations over the course of the year.
 Throughout the year, a consistent presence in the continuity clinic (Family & Community Care) is emphasized to help residents get to know their patient panels.
 The PGY-2 and PGY-3 years have a longitudinal structure with clinical experiences repeated at regular intervals over the course of the year with an ongoing emphasis on continuity clinic.
 Residents are eligible for up to 2 four-week away electives (1 in PGY-2, 1 in PGY-3) if they are meeting all other residency requirements.